-On behalf of the Board of Trustees and the entire Federal team, you are invited to join us at our 2023 Annual Meeting of Shareholders to be held virtually beginning at 9:00 a.m. eastern time on May 3, 2023.
+On behalf of the Board of Trustees and the entire Federal team, you are invited to join us at our 2024 Annual Meeting of Shareholders to be held virtually beginning at 9:00 a.m. eastern time on May 1, 2024.
 This proxy statement includes important information about how you can join and ask questions at the meeting and about the matters that will be voted on at the meeting.

-Federal's operating performance in 2022 was marked by continued strong demand for our real estate assets as evidenced by record levels of new and renewal leases for comparable spaces and significant occupancy improvements.
-Shoppers and diners returned to our real estate after the enforced isolation of COVID-19 lockdowns reinforcing our belief that well-located real estate that is truly part of the local community and more than just a place to transact business will succeed over the long-term.
-The return of the consumer and overall strong demand for our assets resulted in us delivering a record level of top line revenue and strong bottom line earnings despite the inflationary pressures that started hitting in the second half of the year.
-We also made significant progress during 2022 in our efforts to reduce our Scope 1 and Scope 2 greenhouse gas emissions and to improve the resilience of our assets to the physical and transition risks associated with climate change.
+Federal's operating performance in 2023 showed continued strong demand for our real estate assets as evidenced by high levels of new and renewal leases for comparable spaces and significant occupancy improvements.
+That strong demand allowed us to deliver a record level of total revenue and other strong financial results despite the higher cost of capital.
+We also made progress during 2023 in our efforts to reduce our Scope 1 and Scope 2 greenhouse gas emissions and to improve the resilience of our assets to the physical and transition risks associated with climate change.
 All parts of our business are working together to position us to be able to deliver strong results for years to come.